-You must be a holder of Alico shares as of the record date of December 31, 2021 to attend the Annual Meeting; however, we strongly encourage all shareholders, for their own well-being and to reduce the risk of aiding the spread of COVID-19, to vote their shares prior to the Annual Meeting.
+You must be a holder of Alico shares as of the record date of December 30, 2022, to attend the Annual Meeting.
 Further details on how to vote by internet or by mail are set out in this Proxy Statement.
 If you plan to attend the Annual Meeting in person, please tear off the admission ticket from the top half of the enclosed proxy card and bring it with you to the Annual Meeting to gain access.
 Please note that seating is limited, and admission will be on a first-come, first-served basis.

 If you plan to attend the Annual Meeting in person, you will be expected to bring your admission ticket, along with a valid government-issued photo identification, such as a driver's license, that matches your name on the admission ticket, and to present them prior to being admitted to the Annual Meeting.
-In addition, you will be required to wear a mask during the Annual Meeting as a result of COVID-19 and for the safety of all in attendance.
-If you do not have a mask, we will provide you with one prior to entering the meeting.
 We reserve the right to deny admission to any person who does not bring both a valid admission ticket and photo identification, with matching names.